atsheehan/curriculum/lessons/migrations/migrations.md

 rake db:rollback
 ```

-While migration files can seem mystifying, this demonstration should show you that there's nothing too magic going on.
+While migration files can seem mystifying, this demonstration should show you that there's nothing too magical going on.
 When `rake db:migrate` is called, ActiveRecord figures out what un-run migrations exist, and calls the `up` method of each of them, in sequence.
 When `rake db:rollback` is called, it runs the `down` method of the last migration.

 ---

-#### Informative Tanget
+#### How does ActiveRecord know which migrations to run?

 When we use ActiveRecord Migrations, a table called `schema_migrations` is created.
 Open up your database with the `psql` command and use `\d` to list all tables.
 This particular table keeps track of which migrations have been run by recording the timestamp of the migration.
 This allows many developers to create migrations that will be run on the same database (assuming that no two migrations were created at exactly the same second).
 After running the `rake db:migrate` command, the schema_migrations table is checked against the files in `db/migrate`.
 If the timestamp of the file does not exist in the `schema_migrations` table, the migration is executed, and its timestamp is added.
 If the timestamp already exists in the table, that migration is skipped.